 When a policy owner goes into a life settlement transaction with representation, fiduciary due diligence becomes an inherent part of the process.
 As finance expert Paula Boyer Kennedy explains, fiduciary due diligence helps reduce chances of conflict and liability.
 Ensuring all statements and agreements are up-to-date, as well as compliant, with the law makes for a smooth life settlement transaction.

 Having independent representation maintains transparency, which is especially important during the competitive bidding process.
-Transparency ensures the policy owner’s best interests are met and the highest offer is obtained for the seller.
+Transparency ensures the policy owner’s best interests are met and the highest offer for the life insurance policy is obtained for the seller.

 It is also important in life settlements for the right buyers to be matched with the right sellers.
 Representation makes this process more manageable and less time-consuming.
 Finding the right buyer is a vital component of the life settlement transaction.
 Ashar Group has the experience to find sellers the perfect buyer, no matter how unique the circumstances.